kyma-project/istio/docs/technical-design.md

 ##### IstioManager
 This component contains the logic for managing the Istio installation.
 It knows about the supported client versions and forwards the
 Istio API requests (e.g. Install, Upgrade) to the correct version of `IstioClient` if there are breaking changes.
+Depending on how the Istio Go module behaves, it may not be necessary to support multiple clients for the time being.
+For the first simple implementation, we can probably do without the IstioManager for the time being.

 ##### IstioClient
 A IstioClient encapsulates a specific version of the [Istio Go module](https://github.com/istio/istio).